whitneyburton/portfolios/students/1606-back/susi-irwin/20160804-susi-irwin-m1.markdown

 ### Being a Community Member

 * "Susi has a passion and ability to learn that is next to none.
 Even after being beat down by her Battleship code and effectively restarting the project multiple times, she still had the drive to reach out for help.
 I spent over three straight hours helping Susi use testing to build a solid foundation for the game.
 Susi never allows challenges, big or small, stop her from growing and learning more.
 Her work ethic inspires me, and I look forward to working with her more in the future to push my education further." - Ryan Workman
+* “Susi has been the ultimate classmate and friend during Mod 1.
+Her positive attitude and willingness to review concepts, look over code or simply be a friend and listen exemplifies the qualities that Turing teaches.” - Mike Hill
 * "Susi impressed me from the first time I paired with her.
 She is meticulous about presenting simple, understandable code.
 I have always been able to sit down, look at her code, and know what is going on which is a tough thing to learn when you first start writing code.
 It has been so cool to see her growth throughout module1.
 She has dubbed herself the ‘cryer’ of her cohort, but I see her as a sunbeam, always happy to celebrate the successes of her peers as well as her own." - Angela Lindow
 * "I was a prework guide for Susi.
 She was extremely excited to become a Turing student and part of the community.
 I felt like she epitomizes what Turing is looking for in it's community.
 She works hard at everything she does and tries to learn everything put in front of her.
 She's motivated and a great person to pair with.
 She's gotten better at breaking problems down and is on the right track to become a great developer.
 And she does all of this with a toddler at home.
 That's just amazing and crazy at the same time.
 I wish I had the grit that Susi shows." - Mark Miranda